bu-bioinfo/bf510/index.md

-and sometimes fraudulently, employed to provide justification for establishing and maintaining social, economic, and racial hierarchies, resulting in centuries of dehumanizing and unethical practices toward certain groups, especially against Blacks, Indigenous, and People of Color (BIPOC).
+and sometimes fraudulently, employed to provide justification for establishing and maintaining social, economic, and racial hierarchies, resulting in centuries of dehumanizing and unethical practices toward certain groups, especially against Black, Indigenous, and People of Color (BIPOC).
 Unfortunately, many of these pernicious ideas persist, such that they hinder BIPOC's opportunities in Science and exacerbate their health outcomes.